-Windows Hello in windows 10 is the password free sign-in that gives you the fastest more secure way to unlock your Windows devices.
-Using your face, fingerprint or companion devices, it recognizes you apart from all others.
+Windows Hello in Windows 10 is the password-free sign-in.
+It gives you the fastest and more secure way to unlock your Windows devices.
+Using your face with Windows Hello camera (your device camera), fingerprint or companion devices, it recognizes you apart from all others.

 Windows Hello In Windows 10 Setup:

 To set up Windows Hello Windows 10 follow the below steps:

 - Go to the Start menu and select Settings.

 - Under Windows Hello, select Set up.

 Windows 10 Hello Requirements: